 before vowels ferr-, word-forming element indicating the presence of or derivation from iron, from Latin ferro-, combining form of ferrum "iron," which is of unknown origin.
 Possibly of Semitic origin, via Etruscan [Klein]; Watkins suggests "possibly borrowed (via Etruscan) from the same obscure source as OE bræs "brass."
 Also sometimes especially indicative of the presence of iron in the ferrous state; ferri- indicating iron in the ferric state.

-1610s, literal, "having the properties of a magnet;" 1630s, figurative, "having powers of attraction;" from Modern Latin magneticus, from Latin magnes (see magnet).
-Meaning "capable of being attracted by a magnet" is by 1837.
+1610s, literal but poetic (Donne), "having the properties of a magnet;" it is attested from 1630s in the figurative meaning "having powers of attraction" (but Donne's conceit also had that in mind), from Modern Latin magneticus, from Latin magnes (see magnet).
+The meaning "capable of being attracted by a magnet" is by 1837.
 Related: Magnetical (1580s); magnetics "the science of magnetism" (1786).

 She, that should all parts to reunion bow ;

 To draw and fasten sunder'd parts in one ;